KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

 The `TaskRun` queries the Metadata Store to get the list of vulnerabilities for the image.
 Authenticate with the Metadata Store API by obtaining an access token and a certificate:

-1. Do one of the following:
+1. Generate an image that has the curl, and jq commands.
+You can either:

+    - Build your own image, which the recommended option.
+    - Use a base Ubuntu image, which will get you started faster but is only for testing purposes.

-    Build an image
+    Build your own image
     : Build an image that contains curl and jq for the tekton `Task` to use.

+      This option is preferred because the image will have stable versions and dependencies that are deterministic.
+      It will not need to download curl and jq each time the script runs.

+      However, building your own image requires a registry, credentials, and docker build.

     Use a base Ubuntu image
-    : To get started quicker, embed the downloading of curl and jq in the `Task` script and use a base Ubuntu image.
+    : To get started quicker and for testing purposes, you can embed the downloading of curl and jq in the `Task` script and use a base Ubuntu image.

+      > **Note** This is not recommended in production environments.
+VMware recommends that you build
+      > an image with curl and jq with predetermined dependencies and versions.

       1. Create a `Dockerfile` with the following in a blank directory: